TigerMint/azure-content/articles/sql-database-command-line-tools.md

 If you will be creating these Azure SQL resources again or a similar one, you can:

 - Save this as a PowerShell script file (*.ps1)
-- Save this as an Azure automation runbook in the Automation section of the Azure Management Portal
+- Save this as an Azure automation runbook in the Automation section of the Azure Management Portal.
+For more information see [Use Azure Automation](automation-manage-sql-database.md).

 ##Examples